Why should I compare car insurance?

 It's personally priced.
 This means that according to your personal circumstances, you might find that you pay a lot more or substantially less than the figures cited above.

-What sort of car insurance do I need?
+What level of car insurance cover do I need?

 There are three levels of car insurance: